virtual-labs/exp-ostwalds-viscometer-iitk/experiment/experiment-name.md

-## Viscosity determination of liquids by using Ostwald's viscometer
+## To determine the viscosity of liquid by using Ostwald’s Viscometer